charakageethal/grammar2fix/README.md

 ```
 The .csv files are copied to the grammar2fix/results folder
 ### Step 3-Reproduce the results
+We use [R](https://www.r-project.org/) to generate the graphs.
+Follow [these instructions](https://computingforgeeks.com/how-to-install-r-and-rstudio-on-ubuntu-debian-mint/) to install R and Rstudio.
-Go to the grammar2fix results folder and run "overall_accuracy_benchmarks.R" and "grammar_gen_wise_plots.R".
+After that, go to the **results** folder and run "overall_accuracy_benchmarks.R" and "grammar_gen_wise_plots.R".

 ## Running Program Repair experiments with codeflaws.
 ### Step 1-Install Codeflaws with GenProg